fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: CDPATH

-   A list of directories in which the :ref:`cd <cmd-cd>` builtin looks for a new directory.
+   A list of directories in which the :doc:`cd <cmds/cd>` builtin looks for a new directory.

 .. envvar:: FISH_DEBUG